Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Results

 Native Kaushik shows a different behavior across the datasets.
-It does not have constant iteration time on any dataset: the iteration time increases in early iterations until it reaches a maximum value, and then decreases.
-The only exception to this behavior occurs on BTC150M, where the iteration time decreases from iteration one to two before following the described pattern for the remaining iterations.
-On Laundromat100M (\Cref{plt:laundromat100-log}) an iteration takes about $10$ to $100$ minutes.
-The maximum iteration time is reached in iteration six.
-On BTC150M (\Cref{plt:btc150M-log}) the iteration time ranges from approximately $1$ to $17$ minutes.
+Iteration time varies on all datasets: the iteration time increases in early iterations until it reaches a maximum value, and then decreases.
+The only exception to this behavior occurs on BTC150M, where the iteration time decreases from iteration one to two before following the described pattern for the remaining iterations. \shortorextended{For example, on}{On} Laundromat100M (Figure~\ref{plt:laundromat100-log}) an iteration takes about $10$ to $100$ minutes.
+The maximum iteration time is reached in iteration six. \extended{On BTC150M (Figure~\ref{plt:btc150M-log}) the iteration time ranges from approximately $1$ to $17$ minutes.
 Here, the maximum iteration time is reached in iteration five.
-Finally, on BSBM100M (\Cref{plt:bsbm100M-log}) the algorithm needs about $0.6$ to $30$ minutes to compute an iteration.
+Finally, on BSBM100M (Figure~\ref{plt:bsbm100M-log}) the algorithm needs about $0.6$ to $30$ minutes to compute an iteration.
 The maximum iteration time is iteration three on this dataset.
-Furthermore, the full bisimulation w.r.t.\@ \Cref{def:vertex-labeled-bw-bisimulation} is reached and detected by the algorithm at iteration seven.
-Native Kaushik runs fastest on BSBM100M, taking about $77.84$ minutes on average.
-This is followed by an average run time of $78.02$ minutes on BTC150M and $586.66$ minutes on Laundromat100M.
-The \BRS implementation is significantly faster on all smaller datasets (\Cref{tab:results-runtime}) and uses slightly less memory (\Cref{tab:results-memory}).
+Furthermore, the full bisimulation w.r.t.\@ Definition~\ref{def:vertex-labeled-bw-bisimulation} is reached and detected by the algorithm at iteration seven. } Native Kaushik runs fastest on BSBM100M, taking about $77.84$ minutes on average. \extended{This is followed by an average run time of $78.02$ minutes on BTC150M and $586.66$ minutes on Laundromat100M. } \BRS-Kaushik is much faster on all smaller datasets (Table~\ref{tab:results-runtime}) and uses slightly less memory (Table~\ref{tab:results-memory}).

-In summary, \BRS-Schätzle computes the $10$-bisimulation the fastest on BTC150M and Laundromat100M, taking $4.08$ and $5.56$ minutes on average.
-On BSBM100M, \BRS-Kaushik runs the fastest, taking $5.20$ minutes on average.
-Native Schätzle consumes the least memory on all smaller datasets.

-\subsection{Larger Datasets (1B+ Edges)}
+\textit{\textbf{Larger Datasets (1B+ Edges)}.} \extended{